crate/cratedb-guide/docs/install/cloud/azure/vm.md

 :alt: Create New Security Group
 ```

-Find that security group in your resources list and open it's settings,
+Find that security group in your resources list and open its settings,
 navigating to the *Inbound security rules* section.

 ```{image} /_assets/img/install/cloud/azure-nsg-inbound.png